Monday, 18 September 2023

 Tuesday, 21 February 2023

-In 2023 we celebrate the 50th anniversary of this first worldwide satellite concert by ONE MAN.
+In 2023 we celebrate the 50th anniversary of the 1st worldwide satellite concert by ONE man.

 Some interesting tidbits surrounding this historical broadcast:

-• The satellite that would transmit the concert signal belonged to NBC and was very costly to hire.
-NBC was asked to host the Special and in return received the highest TV ratings for the year.
+2. The satellite transmitting the concert signal belonged to NBC and was very costly to hire.

-• When the wife of Kui Lee heard that about Elvis' concert for her charity foundation, she had to go straight to the doctor for tranquilizers.
+4. When Nani Lee, the wife of Kui Lee, heard of Elvis' concert for her charity foundation, she went straight to the doctor for tranquilizers.

-• You cannot charge money for a TV audience, so donations were asked for each ticket.
+5. No money is to be charged for a TV audience, so donations were asked for each ticket.

-• Aloha From Hawaii was the most expensive TV concert of its time at $2,5 million.
+6. Aloha From Hawaii via Satellite was the most expensive TV concert of its time at $2,5 million.

-• Elvis wanted a suit that said America.
-Initial ideas included the outline of a map or the star-spangled banner, but they eventually decided on the national bird.
+8. Elvis wanted a suit that said America.
+Ideas included the outline of a map or the star-spangled banner, but eventually the decision went to the national bird

-• The live broadcast had to be just shy of an hour, after which the satellite feed would be cut off, so Elvis organised for Joe Esposito to be at the side of the stage with a flashlight to indicate when there were 10 minutes left.
+9. The live broadcast had to be shy of 1 hour, after which the satellite feed would be cut off, so Elvis organised for Joe Esposito to be at the side of the stage with a flashlight to indicate when 10 minutes were left.

 There are many more fun facts, especially the 1.5 billion people having watched the broadcast, amongst others South Africa.
 (NOT!)
 At this point in time?
 Sure!
 The Parker marketing machine did the trick, though, and it's all now part of Elvis lore.